adlnet/xAPI-Spec/xAPI.md

 - The LRS MUST handle making, or delegating, decisions on the validity of statements, and determining what operations may be performed based on the credentials used.

-###### Rationale

-In order to balance interoperability and the varying security requirements of different environments, several authentication options are defined.

 ###### Authentication scenarios